Trade and tariff resources

 Support local

-Support local, support Waterloo encourages residents to shop locally, while equipping businesses with tools to share their stories and connect with the community.
+The campaign encourages residents to shop locally while helping businesses share their stories and reach the community.

 Resources include:

-• a guide for local business owners to participate in the campaign
+• a guide to help you participate in the campaign

 • customizable digital templates and graphics

-• printed materials, including stickers and decals for eligible businesses
+• printed materials, including stickers and decals – some items have limited quantities

-Applications will be reviewed by the Economic Development department.
+Applications are reviewed by the Economic Development team.
 Eligible businesses will receive instructions to access resources by email.

-If you have questions about the Support Local campaign, business eligibility, the application process, or require a different format to apply, contact ecdev@waterloo.ca
+If you have questions about the Support Local campaign, eligibility, the application process, or need a different format to apply, email ecdev@waterloo.ca

 • have a business address in Waterloo, Ontario

-• have a physical location in Waterloo (only to receive certain print materials)
+• have a physical location in Waterloo (required for some print materials)

 Funding programs